vladak/photo-backup/README.md

 Set of scripts that facilitate easy(ier) backup of directory tree with photos.
 Even though I have quite solid backup strategy for local backups, I wanted to have the most valuable photos backed up remotely.
-This set of script creates subtree of directory tree with photos and performs backup to a cloud based provider (currently Dropbox).
+This set of script creates subtree of directory tree with photos which can then be synced elsewhere.

 # Requirements